 Bust Darts are an amazing way to customize knit sweaters and cardigans to work with your curves.
 It's a great solution if you find your pieces riding up in the front.
 Many bustier knitters will knit a size up to accommodate for their chest.
 This isn't the best approach as other areas of the garment will likely be oversized, when in reality you just need to adjust that one area.
 Bust Darts are a great way to isolate ease just where you need it.
 Want to learn more about why you may want to add bust darts?
 Watch Julie explain why, here!

-This tutorial is a general guide, but you can dive deep into the subject with Amy Singer’s book, Big Girl Knits or through this Ravelry group: The Bust Line.
+This tutorial is a general guide, but you can dive deep into the subject with Jillian Moreno and Amy R. Singer’s book, Big Girl Knits or through this Ravelry group: The Bust Line.
 We highly recommend both of these references if you'd like to perfect the art of customizing knit patterns to your body and preferences.

 Comments